MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 Can you think of how to do this?

 > [solution]
-> Add the following line to the end of you `update(...)` method:
+> Add the following line to the end of your `update(...)` method in `GameScene.swift`:
 >
 ```
 spawnTimer+=fixedDelta
 ```

 Now run your game.
-You should obstacles being generated every `1.5` seconds and with varying vertical positions!
+You should see obstacles being generated every `1.5` seconds and with varying vertical positions!
 You're getting closer to completing *Hoppy Bunny*!

 # Summary